 In 2016 she debuted at Palau de les Arts Reina Sofía in Valencia also as Tytania in Paul Curran’s stunning production of Britten’s A Midsummer Night’s Dream under the baton of Roberto Abbado.
 During her time in Valencia, Maestro Abbado invited Ms. O’Loughlin to collaborate with Elīna Garanča on her Deutsche Grammophon recording entitled Revive.

-Her other important operatic roles include: Konstanze in Die Entführung aus dem Serail, Zerbinetta in Ariadne auf Naxos, Gilda in Rigoletto, Frau Fluth in Die Lustigen Weiber von Windsor, Susanna in Le Nozze di Figaro, and Tytania in A Midsummer Night’s Dream.
+Other important roles include: Semele in Händels Semele, Zerbinetta in Ariadne auf Naxos, Frau Fluth in Die Lustigen Weiber von Windsor and Susanna in Le nozze di Figaro.